fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 ## Exam

-To pass the exam each student must solve all the assignments for every lesson.
+Students are asked to solve the homework assignments for each lesson.
 Please send the homeworks to the e-mail that will be indicated with subject **BBT202010-BICOCCA #1** for the first lesson, **BBT202010-BICOCCA #2** for the second lesson, etc.

+Homework can be tackled cooperatively by a team of students, up to three students.
+Successfull homeworks will contribute up to 8 points to the final grade.

+The individual final exam will be a multiple choice online live test.
+18/30 final grade is required to pass the exam.

 ## Lessons' calendar and material